 Please note that the CSC does not impose any age limit on applicants for its awards, but national nominating agencies may do so in line with their own priorities.

-Candidates may also find the Feedback for unsuccessful candidates in 2013 useful.
+You may also find the Feedback for unsuccessful candidates in 2014 useful.

 How to apply

 All applications must be made through your nominating agency (or university/university body, if applicable) in your home country.
 You must check with them in the first instance for specific advice on how to make an application and for their own closing date.
-The CSC cannot accept any applications direct from candidates.
+The CSC cannot accept any direct applications from candidates for these scholarships.

-The CSC expects all Commonwealth Scholarship candidates to be nominated by an approved nominating agency/university/university body, and to have completed an application form using our Electronic Application System (EAS).
+All Commonwealth Scholarship candidates must be nominated by an approved nominating agency/ university/university body, and must submit their application form using our Electronic Application System (EAS).

 Full help on how to apply using the EAS is provided in our guides, which should be read in full before making any attempt to use the EAS.

-The EAS will close to applicants on 3 December 2013 and no further applications can be made after that date.
+The EAS will close to applicants on 3 December 2014 and no further applications can be submitted after that date.
 The CSC will not accept any applications which are not submitted via the EAS to the nominating agency/university/university body in the candidate’s home country.

 Please note that all enquiries about these scholarships should be directed to the nominating agency/university/university body in your home country.